 Your browser does not support iframes.

-Joint Entrance Exam Main also known as JEE Main is the entrance test for admissions to the undergraduate engineering, architecture and planning programmes offered by 31 National Institutes of Technology, 25 Indian Institutes of Information Technology and 28 Government Funded Technical Institutes.
-JEE Main 2020 is also the screening test for 2.5 lakh students who have qualified to appear for the JEE Advanced for admissions to the 12463 seats in 23 Indian Institutes of Technology.
+The full form of JEE Main is Joint Entrance Exam Main.
+It is the national level entrance test for admissions to the undergraduate engineering, architecture and planning programmes offered by 31 National Institutes of Technology, 25 Indian Institutes of Information Technology and 28 Government Funded Technical Institutes.
+It is conducted by the National Testing Agency twice a year - January and April where the better of the two scores are taken into consideration.
+JEE Main 2020 is also the screening test for 2.5 lakh students who have qualified to appear for the JEE Advanced for admissions to the seats in 23 Indian Institutes of Technology.

 Joint Entrance Examination Main (JEE Main)